How Lightroom Smart Previews can help photographers

 So if you’re in areas where internet isn’t available or is slow, using Smart Previews will allow you to keep working fairly effortlessly.

-To be able to take advantage of Lightroom CC, you need to subscribe a Creative Cloud plan – here’s the best value plan that we recommend.
+To be able to take advantage of Lightroom CC, you need to subscribe to a Creative Cloud plan – here’s the best value plan that we recommend.

 How to Make Smart Previews in Lightroom